-Top 50 Best Free Downloadable PC Games - Gameranx
+Top 58 Best Free PC Games Available Now - Gameranx

 #37 Space Funeral

-Space Funeral was a title made in RPG maker, and plays on certain tropes to deliver a very interesting experience that blends shooting and RPG elements together quite well.

-In Space Funeral, you’ll play as Phillip, who ventures off his world (and specifically his home in Scum Village) to figure out what happened to his home, his world, and why it’s all been corrupted.

-You’ll need to be smart to make it through the rather gruesome enemies within the title.
-So stay smart, stay safe, and figure out the truth about your world.
+Space Funeral was a title made in RPG Maker, and the game plays on certain tropes to deliver an interesting experience that blends shooting and role-playing elements quite well.
+You’ll play as Phillip, who ventures off of his world–and specifically his home in Scum Village–to figure out what happened to his home and why it’s been corrupted.
+You’ll need to be smart to make it through the rather gruesome enemies this game will throw at you.

 #36 Sonic Robo Blast 2

-You might notice that part of the reason some of these games are free is that they use characters and themes that aren’t legal to sell.
-But, that doesn’t mean you can’t make them as long as you follow certain rules.

-Sonic Robo Blast 2 uses certain ports to create an open-source 3D world for Sonic and pals to go and roam around in.
-And because it’s open-source, that means you can go and add in on the fun!
+Some of these games are free because they use certain characters and themes that aren’t legal to sell.
+That doesn’t mean creators can’t make them–it just means that they need to follow certain rules.
+Sonic Robo Blast 2 uses certain ports to create an open-source 3D world for Sonic and pals to roam.
+Because it’s open-source, anyone can add in on the fun!

-And we’re pretty sure it’s better than most recent Sonic titles not named Sonic Mania (which was fan-made!!!)

-#35 Teenage Mutant Ninja Turtles: Rescue-palooza
+#35 Teenage Mutant Ninja Turtles: Rescue-Palooza!

-Here’s another fan-made game using fan-loved characters.
-Teenage Mutant Ninja Turtles: Rescue-palooza puts you back in the 80s when the TMNT were hitting systems hard with their fun and fast gameplay.
-You’ll be able to play as the turtles, April, Casey Jones and others as you try and defeat enemies and save the day!
+Another fan-made game using beloved characters, Teenage Mutant Ninja Turtles: Rescue-Palooza! puts you back in the 80s when the TMNT were hitting systems hard with their fun and fast gameplay.
+You’ll be able to play as the turtles, April, Casey Jones, and others as you try to defeat enemies and save the day!

-Given that a collection of the TMNT titles was announced to be coming soon, this might just be the perfect title to get you amped for that!

-#34 La Mulana
+#34 La-Mulana

 #33 The Dark Mod

-Based on a Doom 3 mod, and influenced by the Thief series, The Dark Mod is another open-source fan game where you can make your own content as well as play levels made by others.
-Over 150 of them have been made, so you’ll be engaged for a while.

-You’ll play as a thief (but not The Thief) as you go through a world of Gothic Steampunk in order to get treasure, defeat monsters who try to take you, and so on.

-The creativity in this mod has been praised for some time, and you would be wise to try it out for yourself.
+Based on a Doom 3 mod and influenced by the Thief series, The Dark Mod is another open-source fan game where you can make your own content as well as play levels made by others.
+Over 150 of them have been made so far, so you’ll be busy for a while.
+You’ll play as a thief exploring a gothic steampunk world to find treasure while defeating monsters along the way.
+The creativity in this mod has been praised for some time, and you’d be wise to try it out for yourself.

 #32 AM2R